 The platform enables users to authorize third parties to access their energy consumption data directly from the cities or utility web portal.
 The third parties can access the online platform and also access energy usage data authorized by the user.

+The platform gives users the ability to benchmark their buildings energy performance to similar type buildings in their region (can use building energy use intensity or EUI data).

 AND/OR